Multiplexed high-throughput screen for small molecule regulators of Bcl-2 family protein interactions, specifically Bim-Bcl-2.

 Assay Implementatiion: Peter Simons Ph.D, Susan Young MS, Anna Waller Ph.D, Mark Carter MS

-The HTS assay was conducted in 384-well microplates in a total assay volume per well of 10.1 microliters (5 microliters of bead mixture, 0.1 microliters of test compound, and 5 microliters of 100 nM F-Bim in HPSMTB).
-Test compound concentration was 10 microM.
-Controls, which contained bead mixture and F-Bim but no test compound, were located in columns 1 and 2 on each plate.
-Plates were placed horizontal axis on rotators and incubated for 1-2 hours at 4 degrees C.
+The assay is conducted in 384-well microplates in a total assay volume per well of 10.1 microliters (5 microliters of bead mixture, 0.1 microliters of test compound, and 5 microliters of 100nM F-Bim in HPSMTB).
+Test compound concentration is 10 micromolar.
+Controls, which contain bead mixture and F-Bim but no test compound, are located in columns 1 and 2 on each plate.
+Plates are placed horizontal axis on rotators and incubated for 1-2 hours at 4 degrees C.

-A glutathione-only bead set control (no associated GST-protein) was incorporated into each well as a fluorescence scavenger to determine inherent fluorescent properties (at 530 nm emission) of the test compounds.
-Specificity of F-Bim binding was determined with a Positive Control using a block of the F-Bim fluor with a non-fluoresceinated Bim peptide.
-The F-Bim blocking control was run daily as a separate single tube assay using Bim at 5 microM.
+A glutathione-only bead set control (no associated GST-protein) is incorporated into each well as a fluorescence scavenger to determine inherent fluorescent properties (at 530 nm emission) of the test compounds.
+Specificity of F-Bim binding is determined with a Positive Control using a block of the F-Bim Fluor with a non-fluoresceinated F-Bim peptide.
+The F-Bim blocking control is run daily as a separate single tube assay using F-Bim at 5 micromolar.

-Sample acquisition and preliminary analysis is conducted with the HyperCyt(R) high throughput flow cytometry platform.
+Sample analysis is conducted with the HyperCyt(R) high throughput flow cytometry platform.
 The HyperCyt system interfaces a flow cytometer and autosampler for high-throughput microliter-volume sampling from 384-well microtiter plates [Kuckuck, et al. 2001].
-The stream of particles is excited at 488 nm and 635 nM, and flow cytometric data of light scatter and fluorescence emission at 530 +/- 20 nm (FL1) and emission at 665 +/- 10 nm (FL8) are collected on a Cyan Flow Cytometer (Dako).
-Analysis of the time-resolved acquisition data file uses IDLeQuery software to merge the flow cytometry data files with compound worklist files generated by HyperSip software.
+Flow cytometric data of light scatter and fluorescence emission at 530 +/- 20 nm (FL1) and 665 +/- 10 nm (FL8) are collected on a Cyan Flow Cytometer (Dako).
+Analysis is performed using time-resolved acquisition into a single data file and analysis using IDLeQuery software to merge the flow cytometry data files with compound worklist files generated by HyperSip software.
 The raw data are parsed in IDLeQuery to produce annotated fluorescence summary data for each well.
 The parsed data are then processed through an Excel template file constructed specifically for the assay to segregate data for each target and the fluorescence scavenger in the multiplex.
 Gating based on forward scatter (FS) and side scatter (SS) parameters is used to identify singlet bead populations.
-Gating based on FL8 emission distinguishes the beads coated with different proteins, and the green median fluorescence intensity (MFI) per bead population (well) is calculated.
+Gating based on FL8 emission distinguishes the beads coated with different proteins, and the median fluorescence per bead population is calculated.